Chemotherapy drugs kill fast-growing cells throughout the body, including both cancer cells and normal, healthy cells.

 - Consolidation (intensification) therapy

 The goal of induction therapy is to destroy as many cancer cells as possible to achieve a remission.
-In patients with AML, remission means that leukemia cells are no longer found in bone marrow samples and that blood counts have returned to normal.
+In patients with AML, remission means that there are less than 5 percent blasts in the bone marrow and that blood counts have returned to normal.

 The chemotherapy regimen used most during the induction phase in children with AML includes cytarabine and an anthracycline.
 Daunorubicin is the anthracycline most often used for this regimen, although idarubicin and mitoxantrone are sometimes used.
-Other chemotherapy drugs may be added to the cytarabine + anthracycline, such as etoposide or 6-thioguanine.
+If an anthracycline is given, your doctor may administer another drug, dexrazoxane (Totect®, Zinecard®), around the same time as the anthracycline.
+This drug is not a chemotherapy agent, but it helps to minimize cardiac side effects that are associated with anthracyclines.
+Other chemotherapy drugs may be added to the cytarabine and anthracycline, such as etoposide or thioguanine.

 Treatment for patients with acute promyelocytic leukemia (APL), the M3 subtype of AML, differs from other AML treatments.
 Click here to read about treatment for APL.